CityOfPhiladelphia/standards-docs/site-content/guidelines/content/our-principles.md

 We are … | That means we …
 ------------ | ----------------------------
-Accessible | Use plain language  Write for diverse audiences Effective | Make content goal-oriented   Use active voice Dignified & Human-Centered | Are helpful   Write for resident needs Clear & Trustworthy|Provide context  Are accurate   Are complete
+Accessible | Use plain language & write for diverse audiences Effective | Make content goal-oriented & use active voice Dignified & Human-Centered | Are helpful & write for resident needs Clear & Trustworthy|Provide context, are accurate & are complete

 ### Our Guiding Principles